knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

   - file-naming: What is the purpose of file naming conventions?
 ---

 In the previous article, we explored the history of computers and their defining characteristics.
-Now, let's delve deeper into general-purpose computers and their underlying concepts such as Operating Systems and file systems.
+Now, let's delve deeper into general-purpose computers and their underlying concepts such as operating systems and file systems.

 ## Table of Contents